jpoon/grunt-codesign/README.md

 Type: `String`
 Default value: null

 Defines the file path of the certificate to be used for code signing.
+If specified, the _certificateSha1_ property will be ignored.

 #### options.certificatePassword
 Type: `String`
 Default value: null

 Defines the password, if available, of the certificate.
+Requires _certificateFilePath_ to be specified.

+#### options.certificateSha1
+Type: `String`
+Default value: null

+Defines the SHA1 fingerprint of the certificate to use.
+The SHA1 hash is commonly specified when multiple certificates installed in the certificate store satisfy the criteria specified by the remaining switches, or if the certificate file is not available.

 #### options.signToolPath
 Type: `String`